Analysis of an Audit

 - Release the report.

-In each report containing audit findings, we include an initial (i.e., preliminary) agency response in which the agency indicates if it agrees or disagrees with the recommendation(s) and how and when it plans to comply.
+In each audit report containing findings, we include the agency's initial response (i.e., agency preliminary response) in which the agency indicates if it agrees, partially agrees, or disagrees with the recommendation(s) and its plan to comply.

-By State law, upon completion of an audit, the agency is required to submit its plan to comply with the recommendations to the State Budget Office, which reviews the plan for completeness and forwards it to us for informational purposes.
-We upload the plan to our Web site as an entry under the corresponding audit report.
+By State law, upon completion of an audit, the agency is required to submit its plan to comply with the recommendations to the State Budget Office, which either accepts the plan as final or contacts the agency to take additional steps to finalize it.
+Our website includes the final plan to comply following each audit report.

-In each report containing audit findings, we include an initial (i.e., preliminary) agency response in which the agency indicates if it agrees or disagrees with the recommendation(s) and how and when it plans to comply.
+In each audit report containing findings, we include the agency's initial response (i.e., agency preliminary response) in which the agency indicates if it agrees, partially agrees, or disagrees with the recommendation(s) and its plan to comply.

-By State law, upon completion of an audit, the agency is required to submit its plan to comply with the recommendations to the State Budget Office, which reviews the plan for completeness and forwards it to us for informational purposes.
-We upload the plan to our Web site as an entry under the corresponding audit report.
+By State law, upon completion of an audit, the agency is required to submit its plan to comply with the recommendations to the State Budget Office, which either accepts the plan as final or contacts the agency to take additional steps to finalize it.
+Our website includes the final plan to comply following each audit report.

 Generally accepted auditing standards of the American Institute of Certified Public Accountants.